DallanQ/citadels/QA.md

 > In the begining of a round, we must put 1 character card face down.
 Should this be done randomly or choosen by the Crowned player?

+Yes, it should be a randomly chosen card and it does not matter if it's the King or Emperor.
+If the King or Emperor is not chosen in a round for whatever reason (or is assassinated), the currently crowned player retains the crown.

 [what-makes-up-a-district](https://boardgamegeek.com/thread/500880/what-makes-up-a-district)

 > How is a district formed?